DSH105/Nexus/README.md

 * Allow disabling of certain commands per channel
 * Custom command prefix for each channel
 * More hooking into GitHub
-  * For example, retrieving information on specific users
   * Currently per-user authentication with GitHub is implemented (see `ghkey` command).
 Maybe there's a nicer way to do this instead of having to post Nexus the link?
 * Plenty more commands
 * Travis integration ([Click for more information](http://docs.travis-ci.com/api/))